Understanding Mortgage Life Insurance

 Mortgage life insurance policies are typically tied to your specific mortgage and lender.
 If you refinance to get a better interest rate, sell your home, or pay off your mortgage early by making extra payments, your coverage often terminates.
 This lack of portability creates gaps in protection during major life transitions.

 Term life insurance remains in force regardless of your housing situation.
-You can refinance, move to a different state, rent instead of own, or pay off your mortgage completely—and your coverage continues uninterrupted.
+You can refinance, move to a different state, rent instead of own, or pay off your mortgage completely, and your coverage continues uninterrupted.
 This stability proves invaluable for long-term financial planning.
+Our guide on comparing life insurance policies walks through how portability factors into your choice.

 The Medical Underwriting Advantage